C Solution: Monopoly

 properties_bought[turn] <- sum(positions_purchased)

-# check if all properties are gone
+# check if all properties are bought

 if (properties_bought[turn] == length(properties_that_can_be_bought)) {